Generating a Certificate Signing Request (CSR) - IIS 5 and 6

 - Select Prepare the request now, but send it later, and then click Next.

 - In the Name and Security Settings window, enter a Name for the new certificate, select the bit length (2048 or higher), and then click Next.

-- In the Organization Information window, enter your Organization and Organizational Unit, and then click Next.
+- In the Organization Information window, do the following, and then click Next.